ragnarula/vagrant-spark/Readme.md

 *  27/02/2017
   * Added support for Python3.
 Use the command ```pyspark3``` to start jupyter with python3 support.
 This seems to work better for coursework (See step 8).
   * Added documentation of VT-x support
+* 28/02/2017
+  * Removed the spark master daemon.
+Running pyspark or pyspark3 now causes pyspark to launch a single spark worker (the default behaviour).
+As this is a single node, there is no benefit to having a separate master process.

 ## What is a virtual machine?
 From wikipedia: